2010 NFL season: Conference

+1 2 Philadelphia clinched the NFC East title based on a head-to-head sweep over the NY Giants.; 1 2 Seattle clinched the NFC West title instead of St. Louis based on division record (4–2 to St. Louis' 3–3).; 1 2 3 Green Bay clinched the NFC No. 6 seed based on better strength of victory (.475) than the NY Giants (.400) and Tampa Bay (.344).; 1 2 3 4 5 Detroit and Minnesota finished ahead of San Francisco, Dallas and Washington based on conference record (5–7 to 4–8).; 1 2 Detroit finished ahead of Minnesota in the NFC North based on division record (2–4 to Minnesota's 1–5).; 1 2 San Francisco finished ahead of Dallas based on record versus common opponents (2–3 versus Dallas’ 1–4 against Philadelphia, New Orleans, Green Bay and Arizona).; 1 2 Dallas finished ahead of Washington in the NFC East based on division record (3–3 to Washington's 2–4).; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2010–11 NFL playoff tournament began January 8–9, 2011 with wild card weekend.
 Following that, the divisional playoffs set the matchups for the NFC Championship Game, to be played at 3:00 pm EST on January 23, and the AFC Championship Game, to be played at 6:30 pm EST.

 After a backlash from players and critics about the previous season's Pro Bowl being played at Sun Life Stadium in Miami Gardens, Florida, in the contiguous United States, the 2011 Pro Bowl was played at Aloha Stadium in Halawa, Honolulu, Hawaiʻi.

 The date was January 30, 2011, the week before the Super Bowl.
 An NFL spokesman stated that "Plans for future Pro Bowls are not final."
 Indianapolis Colts President Bill Polian has stated his objections to the format, and is in favor of returning the game to after the Super Bowl as in previous years.

 The annual Pro Bowl had previously been played in Hawaii for 30 consecutive seasons from 1980 to 2009.
 However, the NFL and State of Hawaiʻi officials only agreed to a two-year deal to hold the Pro Bowl at Aloha Stadium in 2011 and 2012.
 This gives the option of playing the Pro Bowl in Hawaiʻi on a rotational basis with the mainland, so it both maintains the traditional ties of holding it on the islands and providing accessibility to fans when played in the contiguous 48 states.

 Super Bowl XLV, was held at Cowboys Stadium in Arlington, Texas, on February 6, 2011, and was the NFL's final event of the 2010 season.